Sanjay1031/CapstoneProject/Design/DesignDoc.md

   * If the given date is not found, will throw a `BudgetNotFoundException`

 # 7. Tables

-_Define the DynamoDB tables you will need for the data your service will use.
-It may be helpful to first think of what objects your service will need, then translate that to a table structure, like with the *`Playlist` POJO* versus the `playlists` table in the Unit 3 project._

 * ExpenseTable
   expenseId // partition key, string